emf-creaf/Rcentury/README.md

 creators of that software.
 See contact information on the
 <https://www.soilcarbonsolutionscenter.com> web page.

-The CENTURY Fortran executable can be used as a stand-alone software to be run on a Windows command prompt.
-To do so, just follow the instructions in the accompanying documents.
+The CENTURY software can be used in stand-alone mode, to be run on a Windows command prompt.
+To do so, just follow the instructions in the accompanying documents (available after uncompressing).
 Additionally, a series of ASCII files must also be prepared in advance, which will then be read when CENTURY is executed.
 Those files include:

 - A set of up to 11 option files with extension ‘.100’, containing a large set of parameters.
 The name of these files is fixed.